El Mesón Sándwiches

-El Mesón Sándwiches (marketed in Central Florida as Meson Sandwiches) is a Puerto Rican fast-casual restaurant chain that primarily sells sandwiches, salads and breakfast items, which it serves all day long.
+El Mesón Sándwiches (marketed in Central Florida and sometimes in Puerto Rico as Meson Sandwiches) is a Puerto Rican fast-casual restaurant chain that primarily sells sandwiches, salads and breakfast items, which it serves all day long.
 Based in Mayagüez, Puerto Rico, it is Puerto Rico's largest restaurant chain.
 In 2012 it was named one of the world's top fast food chains by Travel & Leisure magazine.
 The chain is family-owned and operated and began franchising in 2018.
 It has 42 locations in Puerto Rico and four in Central Florida, located at The Florida Mall, in Kissimmee, at Lee Vista Promenade, and in Lake Nona.
 El Mesón Sándwiches units average $2 million in sales per year; system-wide sales in 2015 were just under $80 million.

 History

 El Mesón Sándwiches was founded by Felipe Pérez Valentín in 1972, with its first restaurant in the beach town of Aguadilla, Puerto Rico.
 The original restaurant was known primarily for its home-style sandwiches in a family-style atmosphere.
 Many of its early customers were mainland American surfers who came early in the day asking for big, healthy breakfasts.
 Their requests prompted Pérez Valentín to create a sandwich stuffed with fresh vegetables and soy-based protein, dubbed "The Surfer".
 In 1987, El Mesón's second location opened and rapid growth followed shortly after Pérez Valentín's son returned from college.